 Despite the popularity of these high-calorie beers, low-calorie options are plentiful.
 The key is to look for low-alcohol beers such as Stouts (not Imperial), Wheats, Ambers, Pilsners and Pale Ales.
 Dogfish Festina Peche has only 160 calories and Dogfish Shelter Pale Ale has 168.
 If you’re watching your waistline but are itching for a Brooklyn brew, go for the Brown Ale at 190 calories or maybe a Brooklyn Pilsner weighing in at a lean 155.
 Even major breweries offer light options: Samuel Adams Light has a low 119 calories, while the New Belgium Skinny Dip has 110.

-If you’re still unconvinced, you’ll just have to burn off your favorite brew—and just in time for New Years (and your New Year’s resolution).
+If you’re still unconvinced, you’ll just have to burn off your favorite brew.
 WE enlisted Hampton Young, a Charleston-based fitness instructor and nutritionist, to give us tips for sweating off your highest calorie favorites without hitting the gym:

 Beer: Flying Dog Horn Dog